-Your close relatives (like your parents, brothers, sisters, children) have at least a 3/4 chance of having at least one of the mutations that you carry, and other family members (like your aunts, uncles, cousins) may also have it.
-Your relatives can now be tested for these same mutations, if they wish.
+Your close family members (like your parents, brothers, sisters, children) have a 50/50 chance of having the mutation that you carry, and other family members (like your aunts, uncles, cousins) may also have it.
+Your relatives can now be tested for this same mutation, if they wish.